-- 1. The Insolvency and Bankruptcy Code, 2016 offers a uniform, comprehensive insolvency legislation covering all companies, partnerships and individuals.
-Financial service providers are not included in the ambit of the insolvency and Bankruptcy Code, 2016. - 2.
+- The Insolvency and bankruptcy Code, 2016 offers a uniform, comprehensive insolvency legislation covering all companies, partnerships and individuals.
+Financial firms are not included in the ambit of the Insolvency and Bankruptcy Code, 2016. - 2.
 To ensure a formal and time bound insolvency resolution process, the Code creates a new institutional framework consisting of the Insolvency and Bankruptcy Board of India (IBBI), Adjudicating Authorities (AAs), Insolvency Professionals (IPs), Insolvency Professional Agencies (IPAs) and Information Utilities (IUs). - 3.
 The Code provides for Insolvency Professionals (IPs), a class of regulated but private professionals having minimum standards of professional and ethical conduct, to act as intermediary in the insolvency resolution process.
-Insolvency Professional agencies are designated to regulate insolvency Professionals.
-These agencies enrol insolvency Professionals, provide pre-registration educational course to its enrolled members and enforce a code of conduct for their functioning.
-They also issue 'authorisation for assignment' to the IPs enrolled with them.
-Following are the designated Insolvency Professional Agencies (IPAs) established under the Code: - The Indian Institute of Insolvency Professionals of ICAI, - ICSI Institute of Insolvency Professionals and - Insolvency Professional Agency of Institute of Cost Accountants of India
+Insolvency Professional Agencies are designated to regulate Insolvency Professionals.
+These agencies conduct examinations to enrol Insolvency Professionals and enforce a code of conduct for their functioning.
+Following are the designated Insolvency Professional Agencies (IPAs) established under the Code: - The Indian Institute of Insolvency Professionals of ICAI, - · ICSI Institute of Insolvency Professionals and - · Insolvency Professional Agency of Institute of Cost Accountants of India